RobinSobczyk/Teaching-Initiation_to_Neural_Networks/README.md

 - GPU and reproducibility

 Cours 3 : Les limites techniques de l'IA :
-- explainability/trust
+- explainability of a neural network model
+- trust in its results and capacity to correctly solve its task (proxy values)
-- how to run basic analysis of the activations with heatmaps
+- how to realise a basic analysis of the activations of a network with heatmaps
-- what are the risks of neural networks with malicious sample optimisation (GANs ?)
+- an example of one of the risks of neural networks: malicious sample optimization
-- what are the limits of neural networks with some measures of random effects
-- proxy values

 Cours 4 : Ethique sociale :
 - les datasets et l'IA générative